Shannon Zejiang Shen

 2024 Jan

-MIT IAP Class
+Instructor for an MIT IAP Class

 Visual Design in Scholarly Communication